 James Watt died on 25th August 1819 and 2019 is the bicentenary year of his death.
 A major exhibition in the Library of Birmingham will explore his life and achievements while a wide range of events will take place throughout the year.
-There will be sound installations, street theatre, steam engine demos, talks and tours, family events, workshops and more.
+The bicentenary programme is delivered by a host of heritage partners and coordinated by the Lunar Society.

 James Watt (1736-1819)

 As a scientist, inventor and engineer James Watt contributed to steam-engine development, invented the world’s first commercial copying machine and added to the understanding of energy, gases and electricity.
 In 1774 James Watt moved from Scotland to Birmingham to enter into partnership with Matthew Boulton to produce steam engines.
 He retired in 1800 but continued researching and inventing in his attic workshop at Heathfield House in Handsworth until his death in 1819.